ABOUT THE GVC

 The culmination of your training results in gaining your UAQ (Unmanned Aircraft Qualification).

 The BSA GVC Program provides you with a generic Operations Manual to cover your GVC and the usage case, however there may additional specifics to be added as per your company SOPs.
-If all this is completed prior to December 31st you apply to the UK CAA and apply for the PfCO to operate.

 Pre Entry Requirements